opensuiwallet/chrome-kit-docs/docs/Customize/chain.md

 # Configure Chain

-You can configure the supported chains (networks) for your dapp.
+Follow this example to configure the supported chains.
+If you provide a custom chain, please make sure that Sui support it.

 ```
 import {